zenicko/testing-by-page-object-9-5/readme.md

 Step 5.
 Change the algorithm of a random selection of a sex.
 The method `getSex` is overrided.

+Step 6.
+Make three methods a checking by patterns "chain", "Collection Elements" and "JavaScript".

 ## What's new?
 ___